dhershman1/BD-lunch-n-learn/vuex/README.md

 const store = {
   namespaced: true,
-  // To achieve this, we simply turn the state into a function rather than an object state() {
+  // To achieve this, we simply turn the state into a function rather than an object
+  // This is the same reason why you use data as a function within components! state() {
     return {
       loading: false